delanoyoder/TilingWindows/README.md

 Once the compiler has been installed you can download the files TilingWindows.lisp and test.lisp.

-You can use the procedures and functions for Tiling Windows by typing the following in a Common Lisp compiler.
+You can use the procedures and functions for Tiling Windows by typing the following in the Common Lisp compiler enviornment.

 ```
 (require 'TilingWindows)